SMALL GROUPS

 UNITED WOMEN IN FAITH

-The newly organized Southeast Guilford United Women in Faith unit meets on the third Tuesday of each month at 2:00pm at the Julian Lions Clubhouse.
+The newly organized Southeast Guilford United Women in Faith unit meets on the third Tuesday of each month at 2:00pm at Julian United Methodist Church (2105 NC-62 E, Julian, NC).
 Women (and men) are invited as we learn, serve, and fellowship together.
 To learn more, call Patricia Shoffner, president, at 336-685-4342 or email at pafshoffner@gmail.com.